Package org.djunits.value

 -

-Return a concise description of this value with the values expressed in the specified unit.- Parameters:
+Return a description of this value with the values expressed in the specified unit.- Parameters:

 displayUnit- the unit into which the values are converted for display- Returns: